nickgeoca/elata-eeg/README2.md

 - install script
   - Also some Pi's seem to use Wayland by default and others X11.
 They switched to wayland on Pi 5 last year.
   - Impact on Pi 5 Behavior (Revised): Yes, the script makes significant changes.
 Crucially, while the default Raspberry Pi OS (Bookworm) on a Pi 5 uses Wayland (with the Wayfire compositor) for its graphical session, this script overrides that default and forces the system to use X11.
 It does this by:
+- Should we add 60hz detection?
+Like your too close to a wall socket
+- Dry vs wet electrodes